 Read about your member rights and your responsibilities as a member of FBHPartners.

 You have the right to file a grievance (complaint) about the services you are receiving and to appeal a denial or reduction of service.
+You can do so by calling 303-432-5956.

 It is the policy of Foothills Behavioral Health Partners LLC (FBHP) not to discriminate on the basis of disability.
 FBHP has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
 794) of the U.S. Department of Health and Human Services regulations implementing the Act.
 Section 504 prohibits discrimination on the basis of disability in any program or activity receiving Federal financial assistance.